openturns/othpc/README.md

 `othpc` is a simple Python tool that facilitates the evaluation of numerical models on a SLURM based High-Performance Computing (HPC) facility.

-The Python package allows to apply the Uncertainty Quantification (UQ) methods from OpenTURNS directly on a computationnaly costly numerical model (e.g., FEM or CFD model) deployed on HPC
+The Python package allows one to apply the Uncertainty Quantification (UQ) methods from OpenTURNS directly on a computationally costly numerical model (e.g., FEM or CFD model) deployed on HPC.

 ### Minimal example

-Create a seperate script defining your function, here is an example for a script named `product_function.py`:
+Create a separate script defining your function, here is an example for a script named `product_function.py`:

 ```Python
 # product_function.py